openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 --- abstract

-This Shared Signals Framework enables sharing of signals and events between cooperating peers.
+This Shared Signals Framework (SSF) enables sharing of signals and events between cooperating peers.
 It enables multiple applications such as Risk Incident Sharing and Coordination (RISC) and the Continuous Access Evaluation Profile ( {{CAEP}} )